Lirioth/Fullstack2026/Week1Python/Day1StartingwithPython/Exercises/ExercisesXP/README.md

 # 🏋️ Exercises XP
-A small collection of beginner Python exercises.
+A small collection of Python exercises.

 ## 📋 What this script covers